Interrailing guide for beginners 2019

-Fancy schlepping around Europe by train?
-You need to know about Interrailing – the all-u-can-ride ticket that gets you (and your budget) that little bit further.
+Fancy gallivanting around Europe by train?
+You need to know about interrailing – the all-you-can-ride experience that gets you (and your budget) that little bit further.

 What's on this page?

-Technically we’re talking about the Interrail Pass, an all-you-can-ride ticket which lets you travel around and across Europe for a single, fixed price.
+Technically, when we say interrailing we’re talking about the Interrail Pass: an all-you-can-ride ticket which lets you travel around Europe for a single, fixed price.

 You’ll find passes for sale on a number of websites.
 As prices can vary, it’s worth checking out a couple and keeping an eye out for sales.
 If you’re travelling from the UK, start with:

-The Interrail Pass come in more colours than Skittles and, while that’s great for choice, it means we can’t pin down to down to just one fare!
+The Interrail Pass comes in more varieties than Skittles, and while that’s great for choice, it means we can’t pin down just one fare!

 What you need to know is that prices vary according to: